FCC Commercial Radio Operator License Examinations

 If you reached this webpage from the MRHS website, then you probably are familiar with MRHS's operations and mission.
 For those who are unfamiliar, I am provide the following capsule summary (though a visit to that website is highly recommended).

-MRHS members are National Park Service (NPS) volunteers at Point Reyes National Seashore, and are responsible to NPS for the non-profit operation and ongoing maintenance of marine radiotelegraph shore station KPH (now operated as KSM).
+MRHS members are National Park Service (NPS) volunteers at Point Reyes National Seashore, and are responsible to NPS for the non-profit operation and ongoing maintenance of marine radiotelegraph shore station KPH (also operated as KFS and KSM).
 As the last fully operational commercial radiotelegraph station in the U.S., this station has origins traceable to the global communications empire of Guglielmo Marconi, dating to the early twentieth century.
 As a result, it is deeply embedded in the history of not only radiocommunications, but also of western Marin county, California.
 Obviously, MRHS needs Commercial Radiotelegraph operators to ensure continuation of operations - and commercial Test Centers capable of administering the required examination are very scarce in the San Francisco Bay Area.
 That is the reason that I furnish my services as Test Center Manager, and that several of our MRHS members furnish their services as Commercial Examiners.